Country Music Legend Dies at 78

 Jim McBride, the Nashville songwriter who penned some of country music’s most enduring hits including “Chattahoochee,” died unexpectedly at age 78 on January 6, 2026.

-The Huntsville, Alabama native died after a fall that occurred Monday late afternoon, according to The News International.
+The Huntsville, Alabama, native died after a fall that occurred on Monday, according to The News International.
 Fellow songwriter Jerry Salley confirmed McBride’s death on Facebook, revealing that McBride had texted him just hours before the fatal accident.

 “My closest and longest friend I’ve ever had passed away unexpectedly this morning from a fall that he took last Monday, late afternoon,” Salley wrote.
 “Jim McBride wasn’t just a close friend, he was a true, lifelong Brother to me.”